pymc-devs/pymc-examples/examples/generalized_linear_models/GLM-discrete-choice_models.myst.md

 ax.set_title("Uncertainty in Marginal Rate of Substitution \n Operating Costs / Installation Costs");
 ```

 which suggests that there is almost twice the value accorded to the a unit reduction in recurring operating costs over the one-off installation costs.
 Whether this is remotely plausible is almost beside the point since the model does not even closely capture the data generating process.
+But it's worth repeating that the native scale of utility is not straightforwardly meaningful, but the ratio of the coefficients in the utility equations can be directly interpreted.

+To assess overall model adequacy we can rely on the posterior predictive checks to see if the model can recover an approximation to the data generating process.

 ```{code-cell} ipython3
 fig, axs = plt.subplots(1, 2, figsize=(20, 10))